ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

      heuristics identified the message as likely having been forwarded.
      There is no expectation that authentication would pass.

+`trusted_forwarder`: Message authentication failure was anticipated by
+     other evidence linking the message to a locally maintained list of known and trusted forwarders.

 `local_policy`: The Mail Receiver's local policy exempted the message
      from being subjected to the Domain Owner's requested policy action.